 Among the subtle and not so subtle changes of new management by the LA Phil, what used to be the Ford Theater is now The Ford and while the theatre itself remains closed, four digital series were announced through the end of the year.
 A quartet of festivals includes mostly music, but one in November is focused on dance.
 The Saturday morning family classes include lots of dance and the past performances being streamed reflect how the beloved al fresco venue functioned as an informal summer dance festival.
 Those past performances reflect the energy and diversity in SoCal dance including contemporary from Lula Washington Dance Theatre, street dance from Versa-Style Dance, Brazilian from Viver Brasil, plus traditional and contemporary folkloric dance from Grandeza Mexicano Folk Ballet Company and Pacifico Dance Company.
+The most recent addition is the LA Phil's exploration of Tovaangar Today with dancer Ba'ac Garcia among the mostly musical groups.
 All free.
 Complete calendar and information at The Ford.